Great Writing Tip: The Art of Writing Small

 Want to be a better writer?
 Learn to “write small.”

-Great writers know how to pack loads of meaning and emotion into the fewest possible words.
-Ernest Hemingway’s works contain powerful examples of small writing.
+The best advice to hone good writing techniques typically encourages one to pack loads of meaning and emotion into the fewest possible words.
+While this is more challenging in a language like English compared to one like Latin, even beginners can make use of this critical writing tip.
+American novelist Ernest Hemingway’s works often contain powerful examples of small writing.
 He was once challenged to tell an entire story in only six words.
 Here’s how he did it:

 “For sale: baby shoes, never used.”

 That which was not said makes that which was said all the more significant.
-This is the power of small writing.
+This is the power of small writing and shrewd word choice.

-A key component of writing small is to edit long phrases into shorter ones.
+A key component of writing small is to edit long phrases into shorter ones which only contain the good stuff.
 Here are some examples that you can use right away to help put small writing principles into action on your next writing project!

 BeforeAfter